davewalker60/pmdup/pages/booking-las-arenas.md

 * $525 Poolside - No Ocean View (202,302)
 * $500 Poolside - No Ocean View & Directly Across from Loudo's (401,402,403,404,501,502,503,504)

 Consider staying longer to explore cenotes, ruins, the reef, and more...
-Each additional night before Wed Feb 11 and/or Sat Feb 21 and after:
+Prices for each additional night before Wed Feb 11 and/or Sat Feb 21 and after:
 * $75 Beachside - Shielded from Loudo's
 * $72.50 Beachside
 * $70 Beachside - Directly Across from Loudo's